Airbus Scraps A350 Contract With Qatar Airways In Feud - UrduPoint

 But the European Aviation Safety Agency (EASA) found it posed no impact on the airworthiness of the aircraft.

-In January, an Airbus spokesman told AFP that the aircraft maker had "terminated" a contract with Qatar Airways for 50 single-aisle A321neo aircraft, "in accordance with our rights".
+In January, an Airbus spokesman told AFP that the aircraft maker had "terminated" the contract for 50 single-aisle A321neo aircraft, "in accordance with our rights".

+Qatar Airways chief executive Akbar Al Baker in June accused Airbus of acting like a "bully" over the dispute.

+"A manufacturer must never be allowed to use their market dominance to bully their long-standing customer," he said at the International Air Transport Association annual general meeting in Doha.